tindandelion/rust-text-compression/_posts/2025-05-02-handling-invalid-inputs.md

 ---
 layout: post
-title: Handling invalid input
+title: Handling invalid inputs
-date: 2025-04-28
+date: 2025-05-02
 ---

 Up to this point, I was mostly focusing on getting things to work, and I've been blissfully ignoring various error conditions that can occur.
 Now, I'd like to switch gears and pay more attention to the aspect of error handling.
 Two main functions of the compression algorithm are [`encode()`][encode-0.1.0] and [`decode()`][decode-0.1.0], so let's focus on them.
 In particular, let's examine if there are possibilities for these functions to accept invalid inputs, and how they should respond to such inputs.